 These days, when I’m online and not working on the Trend-Able pages, (which is rare ) I follow positive people and perfectly imperfect bloggers who exemplify the Trend-Able mission of living your best life not defined by the things you cannot do or wear.
 I will be featuring several of these perfectly imperfect and inspiring women here in the coming months in an evolving list.

 Jessica is a 20 something blogger/vlogger with Cerebral Palsy who lives in Georgia with her fiance and their dog, Harley.
 Given Trend-Able.com’s mission of helping people to look and feel their best, it isn’t surprising that Jessica was one of the first bloggers I connected with after launching the website last year.
 After all, I am EXTREMELY pro-eyeliner and empowerment.

 Jessica isn’t afraid to put herself out there in order to help others living with CP cope with the issues she once struggled with.
 She says, ”If you looked at me in a crowded room standing there you wouldn’t notice it… but the minute I take a step you see it…the limp…the limp that I have dreaded and hated so much in my life…No, I didn’t get into an accident….I have Cerebral Palsy.. and yes, that is a disability and no, don’t feel sorry for me.”

 When asked about her personal style, Jessica says, ”I had to learn to love and rock my sneakers with all of my outfits…In my opinion, there is nothing cuter than a black tee shirt dress and Adidas sneakers.”
 Jessica’s personal motto, ”You can still live a beautiful life with CP, just maybe a little different.”
-You can find Jessica’s website and links to her other social media channels here: http://www.eyelinerandempowerement.com.
+Jessica’s website and other social media channels are great to check out.

 2. Stephanae McCoy, Bold Blind Beauty